In this article

 Blood tests are one of the most reliable methods for detecting heavy alcohol consumption.
-They can also effectively measure blood alcohol level (BAC).
-While effective, there are a few things to know about the tests before accepting the test results.
+They can also effectively measure blood alcohol content (BAC).

 Most blood tests rely on direct and indirect biomarkers, which show how a person’s organs function.